semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 The following environment variable can only be set within a CI environment.
 :::

 Set `SEMGREP_JOB_URL` to enable Semgrep to leave PR or MR comments in your SCM.
-Check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+Check your CI provider's documentation for available variables that provide the correct values for every CI job.

 The following example uses Jenkins declarative syntax: